Introduction

 Mixpanel

 Mixpanel is like the Tesla of analytics software – modern, clean, and full of optimism.
 They provide one of the most comprehensive metric systems on the market which can be a bit overwhelming.
-Mixpanel is a great fit for larger websites and applications that need data-driven insights where you can drill down into the weeds.
+Mixpanel is a great fit for larger sites and applications that need data-driven insights where you can drill down into the weeds.

-How to Setup Conversion
+How to Setup Conversion Tracking

 By now you’re probably chomping at the bit and ready to track every single conversion on your website right?
 Ok, let’s do this.
 Since there are many ways to track conversion, we’re going to show you the most popular and effective method.
 This method utilizes event tracking on your website and conversion goals in Google Analytics.
 Let’s take a look at the two steps below.